 --The escalators at train stops all go at breakneck speeds.

---Not handicap accessible: the pedestrian bridges here all seem to be badly designed, since they have both steps and incline on the same path.
+on the same path.
 Wheelchaired people can't use them because there are steps, but for walking people it still feels as if you're going uphill.
 They should have made it either all incline (so people in wheelchairs can use them) or all steps (so walking up a bridge won't feel like climbing a mountain).
 Incidentally, bridges, both for cars and for people, are everywhere, since they've just about ran out of space on the ground.